Living with Storm Risk in Florida

 Flooding

-Flooding presents unique challenges:
+Hurricane flooding presents unique challenges:

 Secondary Damage

-Storm damage often leads to additional problems:
+Storm damage doesn't stop when the sun comes out.
+It often leads to cascading problems:

 Hurricane Categories and Expected Damage